 - 1 Apple

-- 2 cups of water, for cooking
+- 2 cups of water

 - Cook for approximately 20 minutes.

-How to Store Apple Puree?
+How to Store Apple Puree

 - You can keep it refrigerated for up to three days.

-Precautionary Measures While Preparing Apple Puree
+Things to Remember While Preparing Apple Puree for Your Baby

 Also Read: Porridge Recipes for Babies